Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 Apart from the above conditions, no other abnormality was detected in the diagnostic tests.
 Function tests of the liver, kidneys, and thyroid were normal.
 The abdominal ultrasound and X-Ray of the vertebral column also showed normal reports.

-On chromosome analysis, 47 chromosomes were found with an extra copy on chromosome 18, revealing Edwards syndrome in the child.
+On chromosome analysis, 47 chromosomes were found with an extra copy on chromosome 18, revealing in an Edwards’ syndrome baby

-– The most prominent symptom of babies born with Edwards syndrome is low birth weight.
+– The most prominent Edwards’ syndrome symptom is low birth weight.

 – The condition causes varied physical and mental disabilities like skeletal and facial abnormalities, developmental delays, reduced motor skills, severe learning disability, etc.

-– More than 90 per cent of cases with Edwards syndrome are born with congenital heart defects.
+– More than 90 per cent of cases with Trisomy 18 are born with congenital heart defects.

-Consult your city’s top endocrinologist to know the symptoms of Edwards syndrome
+Consult your city’s top endocrinologist to know the symptoms of Trisomy 18

-Most of Edwards syndrome diagnoses happen prenatally, at present.
+Most of this condition’s diagnoses happen prenatally, at present.
 Laboratory testing for trisomy 18 in India includes Edwards’ syndrome karyotype test, fluorescent in situ hybridization (FISH), quantitative PCR, multiplex ligation probe amplification (MLPA), chromosomal microarray (CMA).

 These tests can distinguish full trisomy 18 from mosaic or partial trisomy 18.
 While the FISH test can determine trisomy 18 with a rapid turnover time, the CMA test is comparatively more expensive and takes longer.

-Let’s discuss the various tests that doctors conduct during and after pregnancy to diagnose Edwards syndrome.
+Let’s discuss the various tests that doctors conduct during and after pregnancy to diagnose the syndrome.

 A screening test is available for pregnant women between 10 and 14 weeks of pregnancy.
 It is known as a combined test because it combines an ultrasound scan with a blood test for a proper diagnosis.